Darkroom4364/MicroC2/README.md

 - **SOCKS5 Proxy Pivoting**: Multi-hop network traversal with reverse tunneling capabilities
 - **Minimal Footprint**: Optimized Rust agent with aggressive size reduction and anti-analysis features
 - **Modular Architecture**: Extensible framework supporting multiple communication protocols

 ---

+### 🐛 **Bug Reports Welcome (Seriously, Please Help!)**

+**Found something broken?
+Congratulations, you're probably right!**

+This framework was built by someone running on way too much caffeine.
+If you encounter:
+- Mysterious crashes that make no sense
+- Features that work "sometimes"
+- Error messages that are less helpful than a chocolate teapot
+- Code that makes you go "wait, how does this even compile?"

+**Please report them!**

+**Bonus points if you can explain why something is broken in simpler terms than I used to break it!**

+---